Athena Swan - Overview

 - Commissioning an external review of all HR policies and practices to ensure that diversity and inclusion are embedded in all stages of the recruitment, selection, and retention process.

 - Enhancing our Leadership programme offerings; The has been updated to include an equality and diversity dimension; Since 2014, TU Dublin has sponsored 12 women each year to participate in the Aurora Leadership Development Programme for Women in Higher Education.

 For more information on the Athena SWAN process in TU Dublin, check out our Athena SWAN eZine:

 The Women Leaders in Higher Education (WLHE) Network, formed in 2016 by women academics at TU Dublin who had completed the Aurora Leadership Development programme, aims to support, encourage and advocate for women in career advancement in TU Dublin.
 The network holds two events annually committed to creating awareness of the issues influencing women’s career progression in the higher education sector.
-The WLHE network also provides informal networking and mentoring opportunities for women from across DIT academic, professional services and research functions.
+The WLHE network also provides informal networking and mentoring opportunities for women from across TU Dublin academic, professional services and research functions.